-In this corner: the Hard Disk Drive
+In This Corner: The Hard Disk Drive (HDD)

 As sophisticated as they’ve become, hard drives have been around since 1956.
 The ones back then were two feet across and could store only a few megabytes of information, but technology has improved to the point where you can cram 10 terabytes into something about the same size as a kitchen sponge.

 Inside a hard drive is something that looks more than a bit like an old record player: There’s a platter, or stacked platters, which spin around a central axis — a spindle — typically at about 5,400 to 7,200 revolutions per minute.
 Some hard drives built for performance work faster.